Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

 as well as spectral and Hermitian self-energies as

 Analogous relations hold for $\slashed{\Sigma}^{<},\slashed{\Sigma}^{>}, \slashed{\Sigma}^{\mc{A}}, \slashed{\Sigma}^{\mc{H}}$.
-The interactions in the plasma captured by the self-energies can introduce decays of a given field into plasma constituents, and can also modify the dispersion relation for the propagating degrees of freedom.
-In this respect, $\Pi^{\mc{A}}/\slashed{\Sigma}^{\mc{A}}$ can be related to decay widths or more general interaction rates, while $\Pi^{\mc{H}}/\slashed{\Sigma}^{\mc{H}}$ yield a modification in the fields' dispersion relations (e.g. changes in the effective pole masses).
-This connection can be made explicit for the case of a state without spatial and temporal homogeneities, as happens in thermal equilibrium.
-In this case, the Schwinger-Dyson equations \eqref{eq:EoM_S} for the full propagators can be solved algebraically, leading to so-called ``resummed propagators''.
+In regards to the physical interpretation of these quantities, $\Pi^{\mc{A}}/\slashed{\Sigma}^{\mc{A}}$ can be related to decay widths or more general interaction rates, while $\Pi^{\mc{H}}/\slashed{\Sigma}^{\mc{H}}$ yield a modification in the fields' dispersion relations (e.g. changes in the effective pole masses).
+This connection can be made explicit in the case of a state without spatial and temporal inhomogeneities, as happens in thermal equilibrium.
+In this case, the Schwinger-Dyson equations \eqref{eq:EoM_Delta} for the full propagators can be solved algebraically in Wigner space, leading to so-called ``resummed propagators''.
 For a scalar field, the result is

 where in the denominator one can recognize a structure leading to a Lorentzian resonance in which the mass in the dispersion relation is shifted by $\Pi^{\mc{H}}$, while $\Pi^\mc{A}$ enters as a width for the resonance.
-Similarly, in the fermionic case one has
+Similarly, in the fermionic case, one has